Brill Publishers: Rodopi

 Rodopi, founded in 1966 in Amsterdam, Netherlands, was an academic publishing company with offices in the Netherlands and the United States.
 It takes its name from a mountain range in Bulgaria which forms the border with northern Greece.

 Rodopi publishes over 150 titles per year in around 70 peer-reviewed book series and journals.
 Rodopi publications are available in print and electronic formats.
-Although the main language of publication is English, the multilingual list includes German, French, and Spanish.
-The backlist contains around 4000 titles.
+Although the main language of publication is English, the multilingual list includes German, French, and Spanish..

-On January 1, 2014, Rodopi was taken over by Brill.
+On 1 January 2014, Rodopi was taken over by Brill and acquired around 3,000 book titles at the time of the sale.

+Wageningen Academic

+In April 2022 Brill acquired full ownership of Wageningen Academic Publishers.

 Open access

 Brill publishes several open access journals and is one of thirteen publishers to participate in the Knowledge Unlatched pilot, a global library consortium approach to funding open access books.

 In 2013, Brill created the IFLA/Brill Open Access Award for initiatives in the area of open access monograph publishing together with the International Federation of Library Associations and Institutions.

 Brill is a member of the Open Access Scholarly Publishers Association.